 One of the most common sexually transmitted infections (STIs) in the UK, chlamydia can affect anyone who’s sexually active.

-According to Patient the most current figures suggest more than 200,000 new cases of chlamydia are diagnosed each year in England.
-Younger people are most commonly affected – the NHS claims almost seven in every 10 people diagnosed with chlamydia are aged 25 or younger.
-Indeed if you live in England and are under 25 and sexually active, health experts recommend that you get tested for chlamydia every year or whenever you have a new sexual partner.
+According to Patient the most current figures suggest more than 200,000 new cases of chlamydia are diagnosed each year in England (i).
+Younger people are most commonly affected – the National Institute for Health and Care Excellence (NICE) claims around seven in every 10 people diagnosed with chlamydia are aged 25 or younger (ii).
+Indeed if you live in England and are under 25 and sexually active, health experts recommend that you get tested for chlamydia every year or whenever you have a new sexual partner (iii).

 You’re also at risk of getting chlamydia if you don’t use condoms or if you’ve had more than one sexual partner in the last year.